Wikipedia does not mention anything about the ship's Voyage and Bridge Voice Data Recorders. You should really wonder why.

 Early March 2012 judge Valeria Montesarchio at Grosetto, Italy, appointed experts (Admiral Giuseppe Cavo Dragone, commander of the Naval Academy of Livorno, Admiral of port Francesco Carpinteri, Professor Enzo from Pisa and Professor Mario Master of the University of Trieste) to look at and interpret the VDR data, the result of which should be presented on 21 July, 2012.
 On 21 July 2012, the Pre-Trial was adjourned until October 15th.
 Judge Valeria Montesarchio confirmed at a courthouse in Grosseto, central Italy that problems analyzing the "black box" (Voyage Data Recorder - VDR) caused an adjournment of the pre-trial hearing until October 15th, 2012.

 A person by name Bruno Neri has confirmed the VDR data includes the watertight & fire doors status.
-If actually watertight doors were fitted, they were probably not permitted by SOLAS ... and caused the progressive flooding, capsize and sinking.
+If actually watertight doors were fitted, they were probably not permitted by SOLAS ... and caused the progressive flooding, capsize and part sinking.
 Imagine that!
 A design fault causing a capsize killing people.
 Who is responsible for that?
 Schettino?

 In order for the watertight door indication to work it must evidently be supplied both via normal and emergency electric supply.
 Was it?